 In June 2010, the EPA issued the so-called "GHG Tailoring Rule", which described how certain sources that emit GHG would be subject to heightened Clean Air Act PSD / Title V regulation.
+In July 2011, however, the EPA promulgated a rule that, broadly, deferred for three years the applicability of those regulations with regard to sources emitting carbon dioxide from biomass-fired and other "biogenic" sources.
 In June 2014, the U.S. Supreme Court issued a decision partially invalidating EPA's Tailoring Rule.
 We do not know whether or when the EPA will put those regulations in place following the Supreme Court decision, or what obligations such regulations will impose on our operations.